christiaanb/christiaanb.github.io/_drafts/2016-01-20-type-checker-plugin.md

 test = id
 {% endhighlight %}

-But, inductively defined `Nat`s is not what we have, we have `Integer`s, we might start with:
+However, an inductively defined `Nat`s is not what GHC gives us, it gives us `Integer`s.
+Having only `Integer`s, we might try to start with:

 {%highlight haskell %}
 {-# LANGUAGE DataKinds, TypeFamilies #-}